Toronto Maple Leafs: After the lockout (2005–2014)

 Dion Phaneuf was named team captain in the 2010 off-season and served that role until he was traded to Ottawa in 2016.

 On November 29, 2008, the Maple Leafs hired Brian Burke as their 13th non-interim, and the first American, general manager in team history.
 The acquisition ended the second Cliff Fletcher era and settled persistent rumours that Burke was coming to Toronto.
 On June 26, 2009, Burke made his first appearance as the Leafs GM at the 2009 NHL entry draft, selecting London Knights forward Nazem Kadri with the seventh overall pick.
 On September 18, 2009, Burke traded Toronto's first- and second-round 2010, as well as its 2011 first-round picks, to the Boston Bruins in exchange for forward Phil Kessel.
 On January 31, 2010, the Leafs made another high-profile trade, this time with the Calgary Flames in a seven-player deal that brought defenceman Dion Phaneuf to Toronto.
 On June 14, during the off-season, the Leafs named Phaneuf captain after two seasons without one following Sundin's departure.
-On February 18, 2011, the team traded long-time Maple Leafs defenceman Tomas Kaberle to the Bruins in exchange for prospect Joe Colborne, Boston's first-round pick in 2011, and a conditional second-round draft choice.
+On February 18, 2011, the team traded long-time Maple Leafs defenceman Tomáš Kaberle to the Bruins in exchange for prospect Joe Colborne, Boston's first-round pick in 2011, and a conditional second-round draft choice.

 On March 2, 2012, Burke fired Wilson and named Randy Carlyle the new head coach.
 However, the termination proved to be controversial as Wilson had received a contract extension just two months before being let go.
 Changes at the ownership level also occurred in August 2012, when the OTPP completed the sale of their shares in MLSE to BCE Inc. and Rogers Communications.
 On January 9, 2013, Burke was fired as general manager, and replaced by Dave Nonis.
 In their first full season under the leadership of Carlyle, Toronto managed to secure a playoff berth in the 2012–13 season (which was shortened again due to another lock-out) for the first time in eight years.
 However, the Leafs lost in seven games to eventual 2013 Stanley Cup finalist Boston in the first round.
 Despite the season's success, it was not repeated during the 2013–14 season, as the Leafs failed to make the playoffs.